About the competition

 Janet Reilly

-UC Board of Regents
+Chair, UC Board of Regents

-Janet Reilly chairs the UC Board of Regents.
-She is the co-founder and board president of Clinic by the Bay, a free, volunteer-powered health clinic for the working uninsured in San Francisco and San Mateo counties.
+Janet Reilly chairs the UC Board of Regents She is the co-founder and board president of Clinic by the Bay, a free, volunteer-powered health clinic for the working uninsured in San Francisco and San Mateo counties.
 A former executive producer and on-air television host for NBC Bay Area – KNTV, Reilly and her husband own the San Francisco Examiner and the Nob Hill Gazette.
-Reilly earned a B.A. from UCLA and an M.S. in journalism from the Northwestern University Medill School of Journalism.
+Reilly earned a B.A. from ULCA and an M.S. in journalism from the Northwestern University Medill School of Journalism.